 4. Fees and charges

-It won’t come as a surprise that other taxes and charges need to get factored into a property purchase in Australia.
+It won’t come as a surprise that other taxes and charges need to be factored into a property purchase in Australia.
 Generally speaking, the red tape will total around 5% of the purchase price of your property.
 Costs include:

 - Legal fees (usually between AUS$800 to AUS$2000)